Luis-Navarro/Project2018/README.md

 # Project2018
-This repository includes material for the Project
+This repository includes material for the Project.

+Pyhon 3.6.
+For running the code it is recommended to download and install anaconda.
+Libraries used: pandas, scipy, numpy

 ## 1. Research and description
 As one of the most famous datasets used in several disciplines, the first step is to research on the existing literature to obtain an accurate approach to this particular dataset's characteristics and previous researches carried out.